RxJS-CN/RxJS-Ultimate-CN/operators-time.md

 ```

 So what does this mean?
 It means given we have for example a click of streams we can cut it into nice little pieces where every piece is equally long.
 Using the first version with one parameter we can give it a time argument, let's say 500 ms. So something emits values for 500ms then the values are emitted and another Observable is started, and the old one is abandoned.
-It'a much like using a stopwatch and record for 500 ms at a time.
+It's much like using a stopwatch and record for 500 ms at a time.
 Example :

 ```
 let scissor$ = Rx.Observable.interval(500)